meract/meract/README.md

 ```
 Don't forget to migrate the table

 Installing an arbitrary driver is necessary because when using a standard server (fpm), it is impossible to save data between requests in RAM.
-This way you can use, for example, redis or even an sql database.
+This way you can use, a redis or sql database drivers.

 ## Workers
 Workers are a queue system.